DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 > the \[Stalinist\] communist revolution has also created the basis for
 > the abolition of despotism.*[^87]

-Like its erstwhile opponent, American neo-liberalism is now also being undermined by the development of the forces of production.
+Like its erstwhile opponent, American neoliberalism is now also being undermined by the development of the forces of production.
 As predicted by Saint-Simon, the full potential of recent technological and social advances cannot be realised within the traditional hierarchies of